NobodyXu/bookmarks/cpp/web_server/framework.md

     Advantage:
      - Sinlge-header-only library
+     - Extremely easy to use with interfaces
      - Good performance according to [REST-CPP-benchmark] (better than [pistacheio/pistache])

     Disadvantage:
      - Does not support fastcgi
      - HTTP2 not yet supported
+     - Does not have builtin compression support

 ## HTML template rendering framework: mustache
  1. Implementation in C++ [no1msd/mstch](https://github.com/no1msd/mstch)